lockys/3030.js/README.md

 Contribute
 ==
-Feel free to PRs to make this bug work like real!
+I'm not maintaining this just-for-fun stuff.
+But feel free to send PRs to make this bug work like real!

 LICENSE
 ==